nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view a specific flashcard based on the index in the list
+1. User requests to view a specific flashcard based on the index in the list.
-2. SWEe! shows the flashcard in detail
+2. SWEe! shows the flashcard in detail.

     Use case ends.